2002 African Women's Championship: Host selection

+On 24 January 2001, the Botswana Football Association announced the submission of a hosting bid, but it was neither considered nor came to fruition by CAF.

-Nigeria were elected as hosts in March 2002 after there were no serious takers for the tournament.
-Nigerian officials were approached by the CAF at the 2002 African Cup of Nations finals in Mali and were keen to host the tournament.
-Nigeria had hosted the tournament previously, in 1998.
+CAF approached Nigeria at the 2002 African Cup of Nations in Mali for that tournament edition's hosting rights and got it on 19 March that year.
+Nigeria previously had the honor of hosting the tournament when it began full-scale in 1998.

 Qualification

 Nigeria qualified automatically as both hosts and defending champions, while the remaining seven spots were determined by the qualifying rounds, which took place from August to October 2002.

 Format

 Qualification ties were played on a home-and-away two-legged basis.
 If the aggregate score was tied after the second leg, the away goals rule would be applied, and if still level, the penalty shoot-out would be used to determine the winner (no extra time would be played).

 The seven winners of the final round qualified for the final tournament.

 Qualified teams

 Ethiopia and Mali made their first appearances in the tournament.

-1 Bold indicates champions for that year.
-Italic indicates hosts for that year.